christianwoehrle/postgres-validator/README.md

 # postgres-validator
-simple validator for the zalando-postgres operator
+simple validator for the zalando-postgres operator in kubernetes

-this validator tests a postgres database that was setup with the zalando operator. the test
+we use the zalando operator and istio in our cluster.

+This test checks if our database setup works and if a client can access the database via istio mtls.

 1. sets up a database and table in the postgres master
 1. insert some rows into the table in the pstgres master
 1. checks if the data is replicated into the postgres replica